Breaking: #107229 - Removed support for annotations in Extbase

 Affected installations

-All Extbase models, DTOs and Extbase controllers which make use of Extbase annotations are affected.
-This covers all shipped annotations like Cascade, Lazy and Validate, as well as custom developed annotations.
+All Extbase models, Data Transfer Objects (DTOs), and controllers that use Extbase annotations are affected.
+This includes built-in annotations such as Cascade, Lazy, and Validate, as well as any custom annotation implementations.

 Migration